North Texas Mean Green football: Broadcasts

 North Texas games are broadcast on the radio by the Mean Green Sports Network, part of Learfield IMG College on 88.1 KNTU, 95.3 KHYI, and 1580 KGAF.
 Former Texas Rangers, Dallas Mavericks, and San Antonio Spurs announcer Dave Barnett does play-by-play, along with Hank Dickenson on color commentary.
-Women's basketball play-by-play voice Zac Babb is the sideline reporter, while Paul Valamides serves as a studio host.
+Women's basketball play-by-play voice Nathan Tune is the sideline reporter, while Zac Babb serves as a studio host.

-Television broadcasts are carried by ESPN+, ESPN3, WatchStadium, CBS Sports Network, NFL Network, and C-USA TV.
+Television broadcasts are carried by the ESPN family of networks.